Ayear ago I heard some alarming news that one of the 3 credit bureaus, Equifax, had been the victim of a hacking attack.

 A credit freeze will not affect your credit score, and won't keep you from getting new credit accounts as you can temporarily lift the freeze to get new credit.
 It simply restricts access to your credit report unless you give notice to allow access.

-Freeze Your Credit With The Big 3 Credit Agencies (And 1 Additional Agency)
+Freeze Your Credit For Free With The Big 3 Credit Agencies (And 1 Additional Agency)

 - Equifax Credit Freeze 1-800-349-9960